The problem: what causes hypertension?

 Dr Mehmet Oz, heart surgeon, author & TV host

-How does Vedic relaxation help with reducing high blood pressure?
+How does Vedic meditation help with reducing high blood pressure?

 When we meditate, our stress levels fall significantly, and all systems within the body begin to normalise, including our blood pressure.

 The soothing qualities of the individually selected mantras brings such rest to the mind, body and nervous system that we are able to break through the hyperactively aroused programming of our imbalanced autonomic nervous system.